How To Market Your Indie Video Game: The Definitive Guide for Beginners

 The big thing that's changing in the world of marketing is authenticity.
 People want to see what real people are saying about games before they buy them, not just reviews from journalists or professional critics.
 This has led players towards communities like Twitch where streamers can speak directly to their audience while playing video games live for hours at a time!
 Be sure to have an active presence there if it fits with your message because this new way of engaging with customers will only continue growing more popular over time.
 Make sure that you have an account set up on Discord as well, this is now seen as essential for most developers even increasingly within mobile developers.

 One thing independent developers can do is be consistent in messaging across all marketing channels so players know what to expect from them moving forward.
 This consistency will build trust over time which pays off down the line by creating communities who love playing your games.
 It's easy to be consistent when you have a solid game plan in place from day one.
 Producing high-quality content regularly for your players and engaging authentically is the foundation of any indie game marketing plan.

-As a small indie dev you have to get creative and also try to learn things outside your comfort zone.
+As a small indie game developer you have to get creative and also try to learn things outside your comfort zone.
 You have to be willing to take risks and look for new opportunities.
 Look at the big marketing picture while you're putting in all the hard work of game development but know when you need help too.

 More Insight Articles